 The second Harry Potter ride is the flight of the hippogriff.
-This one is an outdoor rollercoaster suited to families so it’s quite mild but still fun and we scored the front seat which makes it feel a little more intense.
+This one is an outdoor rollercoaster suited to families so it’s quite mild but still fun, we scored the front-row seat which makes it feel a little more intense.

 The queue progresses past Hagrid’s hut and the pumpkin patch as you make your way to the care of magical creatures class and take a ride on the wicker basket hippogriffs.